MistyCommunity/Documentation/src/content/misty-ii/coding-misty/javascript-sdk-architecture.md

 If `CleanupOnCancel` is set to `true` in the meta file, then when a skill is cancelled, additional commands are automatically issued to stop running processes that may have been started in the skill.
 These process might include facial detection / recognition / training, SLAM mapping / tracking / recording / streaming, and record audio.
 If `CleanupOnCancel` is set to `false`, then this additional cleanup does not occur when cancelled (`false` is currently the default value).
 Currently, this does not affect the behavior of the skill if it ends normally.
 These commands are not automatically issued in this case.

-## Loading & Running an On-Robot Skill
+## Loading & Running a JavaScript Skill

 Once you’ve created the files for your skill, you must load them onto your robot before you can run them.
 The two methods for loading skills onto Misty are: